 Complaints to FOS lower rating

 The website’s ratings are determined using four criteria, two of which are based on consumer opinions and two on analysis of complaints data and the bank’s product literature, especially the terms and conditions.

-The ‘more satisfied’ a bank’s customers, and the more they trust the bank brand, the higher the Fairer Finance rating awarded to a bank.
+The ‘more satisfied’ the customers, and the more they trust the brand, the higher the Fairer Finance rating awarded to a bank.
 In comparison, an increase in complaints to the Financial Ombudsman Service (FOS) which are then upheld will result in a lower rating.
 The same applies to products with confusing terms and conditions.

 The average of the four scores provides the overall rating, with 100 being the highest.
 The latest scores range from 75% down to 51%.

 The five banks rated the best are: Starling Bank (75%); Cumberland Building Society (75%); C Hoare & Co (75%); Bank of Ireland (72%); and Allied Irish Bank (72%).
 The five rated the worst are: Yorkshire Bank (56%); Citibank (56%); Clydesdale (56%); Royal Bank of Scotland (55%); and Ulster Bank (51%).